Classic Tuscany Short Break

 Pass through the tiny medieval village of San Donato set amidst classic green hills, and glimpse your first view of San Gimignano’s magnificent towers.

 Soaring on a hilltop overlooking Valdelsa, San Gimignano once boasted 72 towers (around a dozen remain today).
 The town is a UNESCO World Heritage Site, boasting fine examples of Romanesque and Gothic architecture.
-Visit the Palazzo Comunale, the Collegiate Church and Church of Sant' Agostino to see their 14th and 15th century frescoes.
+Visit the Palazzo Comunale, the Collegiate Church and Church of Sant Agostino to see their 14th and 15th century frescoes.

 Pass by vineyards and honey-hued stone hamlets to approach Colle di Val D’Elsa through the ancient Porta Nova, passing fine 16th- and 17th-century noble houses to arrive at the Palazzo Campana, and the castle.

 Colle di Val D’Elsa retains a proud history of creating exquisite crystal glassware and you can browse the artisan workshops and pick up a memento to take home.

 Monteriggioni is a short transfer away, set amidst the gentle Sienese hills and a rare example of medieval military architecture, with its 14 square towers.

 Leaving Monteriggigoni on foot, follow in the pilgrims footsteps along the Via Francigena to Siena.
 Siena’s layout is still as it was in its heyday of the 14th century, when Sienese art and economy rivalled that of Florence.
-With so much to see, this is the ideal spot to spend your final night in Tuscany.
+With so much to see, this is the ideal spot to spend your final 2 nights in Tuscany.

 Bid a fond ‘arrivederci’ to Tuscany after breakfast.
 From Siena you can catch the train to Florence or on to Pisa, or perhaps continue your journey further within Italy; Tuscany combines perfectly with our coastal walks of the Cinque Terre or Amalfi Coast.

+We’ve carefully selected our ‘comfort’ properties; charming lodgings of character, small family-run agriturismo, and charming village B&B’s that will make your stay in Tuscany extra memorable.
 The accommodation we normally use is detailed below and on our website, however are subject to availability and therefore alternatives of an equal standard may be offered.
 You can add on extra nights in any of the overnight locations on this tour.

-‘superior’ properties which include former convents, monasteries and
+Alternatively, you can pay a supplement for ‘superior’ properties which include former convents, monasteries and stylish villas.

 Single Rooms & Solo Walkers